mne-tools/mne-cpp/doc/gh-pages/pages/contribute/conv_style.md

 void loadTxtFile(const QString& sPath);
 ```

-In general, try to make your code match the one around it, e.g., indentations, use of linebreaks, etc. Please use the DoxyGen style to document your code, as seen [here](https://github.com/mne-tools/mne-cpp/blob/master/libraries/connectivity/network/network.h).
+In general, try to make your code match the one around it, e.g., indentations, use of linebreaks, etc. Please use the DoxyGen style to document your code, as seen [here](https://github.com/mne-tools/mne-cpp/blob/master/libraries/connectivity/network/network.h){:target="_blank" rel="noopener"}.
 Always align your function parameters in .h and .cpp files, for example:

 ```cpp
 //=========================================================================================================